-A ship did not provide any of the reports required by Article 17 (e.g. a SITREP) to a coastal station.
-An Incident Report should be distributed to the coastal stations located along the planned route of the vessel.
-Users of the new protocol can notify an Incident Report type "Failed Notification" whereas users of the previous protocol shall notify through the type "others".
+A ship did not provide any of the reports required by Article 17 (e.g. an accident or incident) to a coastal station.
+An Incident Report should be distributed to the coastal stations located along the planned route of the vessel and to the flag State (if EU flag vessel).

-Ships failed to comply with the applicable rules in ships' routeing systems and VTSs operated within the responsibility of a Member State (Article 16.1(a), 3rd bullet point of Directive 2002/59/EC) - Incident type VTS RULES INFRINGEMENT
+6. Ships failed to comply with the applicable rules in ships' routeing systems and VTSs operated within the responsibility of a Member State (Article 16.1(a), 3rd bullet point of the VTMIS Directive) - Incident type VESSEL TRAFFIC RULES INFRINGEMENT